Toasted Oat Dinner Rolls

 Made with the finest, all-natural ingredients, these are delicious rolls to serve for lunch or dinner.
 Not only are these dinner rolls a wonderful compliment to any meal but they make super slider buns too.
 Simply add your favorite chicken salad, egg salad, mini-burger patties or pulled pork.
 Our recipe for Slow-Cooked Pulled Pork is perfect.

 Yield: Eight Rolls.
 Make one 9” / 23 cm round pan.
-If you have our Shelf Kit accessory, double the recipe to make sixteen rolls in two 9” / 23 cm round cake pans.
+If you have our accessory shelf, double the recipe to make sixteen rolls in two 9” / 23 cm round cake pans.

 Timing: About 5 hours total.